 - Click DELETE

 Clearing your cache in Mozilla Firefox:

-If you’re using a PC, follow the instructions below or watch the video here.
+If you’re using a PC, follow the instructions below

 - Click on TOOLS in the menu bar at the top of your screen